Connect with others who understand.

 Written by Joan Grossman

 Fatigue is one of the most common symptoms of MS and can take on different forms.
-It is a multidimensional symptom that can affect the body and mind in individual ways.
-Fatigue measurement scales address the following three forms of fatigue recognized by researchers:
+MS-related fatigue is usually categorized into one of three types:

 • Physical fatigue — Causes muscle weakness, muscle spasms, spasticity, and other symptoms that impair physical activity